 You will only be released to the care of a responsible adult.
-All of these instructions must be clear to the adult who will monitor your health and support you around the clock for the first 24 hours following surgery.
+All of these instructions must be clear to the adult who will monitor your health and support you around the clock in the first 24 hours following surgery.

-Rest, but not complete bed rest: While rest is important in the early stages of healing, it is equally important that you are ambulatory; meaning that you are walking under your own strength.
+Rest, but not bed rest: While rest is important in the early stages of healing, equally important is that you are ambulatory: meaning that you are walking under your own strength.
 Spend 10 minutes every 2 hours engaged in light walking indoors as you recover.

-Recline, do not lie down flat: This will be more comfortable for you, and can reduce swelling.
-Always keep your head elevated.
-Do not bend forward or over.
+Recline, do not lie down: This will be more comfortable for you, and can reduce swelling.
+Always keep your head elevated but avoid over-flexing your neck.